 At your first antenatal appointment, your obstetrician will check your health and identify any issues that could affect you or your baby.

 You should also ask how the obstetrician plans to manage your antenatal care and the birth.
-If their approach and practices don’t align with your preferences, you have the right to choose another obstetrician.
+If their approach and practices do not align with your preferences, you have the right to choose another obstetrician.

 Your obstetrician's role in pregnancy